SinghAstra/SummaryX/Readme.md

 # SummaryX

-SummaryX is a Next.js application that helps you understand public github repository by generating summary of all files.
-You can copy the summary of files into LLM and have Q&A.
+SummaryX is a Next.js application that helps you understand public github repository by generating context aware summary for all files.
+User can copy the summary of files into LLM and have Q&A.

 ## 🧰 Technology Stack